nmaas-platform/nmaas-docs/docs/guides/application-manager-guide.md

 In order to access the applications management area user should open the `Settings` drop down menu available on the top navigation bar and click the Applications button.

-The main view lists all the applications available in this particular NMaaS installation or a filtered list of applications to which a given user has management access.
+The main view lists all the applications available in this particular nmaas installation or a filtered list of applications to which a given user has management access.
 For each application its `Name` and `Owner` user is provided.
 When an application entry is clicked subsequent information about available versions of particular application and their status is displayed.

 The application version statuses are the following: